KrzysztofLembryk/Arduino_Battery_Control/fastAPI_server/README.md

 change them to allow any connections for private networks
 - 7) Now everything should work and you should be able to connect to your server from other devices
+- 8) if it's still not working check if your WiFi is recognised as private